-Five Critical Questions You Need To Ask Your Bariatric Surgeon
+Critical Questions You Need To Ask Your Bariatric Surgeon

 Weight loss surgery is a life-changing decision.
 It’s imperative that you take the time to research your options, including who you choose as your bariatric surgeon.
-Below are the five most critical questions to ask your bariatric surgeon before proceeding with weight loss surgery.
+Below are the most critical questions to ask your bariatric surgeon before proceeding with weight loss surgery.

 Experience matters, and it’s critical that your surgeon has the confidence that only an extensive number of surgical cases can provide.
 Your surgeon’s expertise can give you the comfort and confidence that you need.
-Dr. Roller has performed more than 1,000 weight loss procedures, from the Roux-en-Y gastric bypass, the sleeve gastrectomy and the lap gastric banding procedure, all yielding great results.
-Dr. Roller, Dr. Kwon, and Dr. Mourot perform weight loss procedures laparoscopically, which can result in less pain, faster recovery, fewer complications and a quicker return to your busy schedule.
+Dr. Roller has performed more than 8,000 weight loss procedures, from the roux-en-y gastric bypass, the sleeve gastrectomy, and the lap gastric banding procedure, all yielding great results.
+Dr. Kwon has performed more than 1,500 weight loss procedures.
+Dr. Roller, Dr. Kwon perform weight loss procedures laparoscopically, which can result in less pain, faster recovery, fewer complications, and a quicker return to your busy schedule.
 For more information on the laparoscopic approach and weight loss procedures performed by our physicians, click here.

 Not all training programs are created equal.
-It’s very important that your bariatric surgeon have a great deal of experience and training in the field of weight loss surgery for you to gain ultimate peace of mind.
+It’s very important that your bariatric surgeon has a great deal of experience and training in the field of weight loss surgery for you to gain ultimate peace of mind.
 A surgeon’s desire to obtain a fellowship demonstrates their commitment to the highest level of training.
-Dr. Roller, Dr. Kwon and Dr. Mourot are the only group of fellowship-trained bariatric and advanced laparoscopic surgeons in Arkansas.
+Dr. Roller, Dr. Kwon, Dr. Dutton, Dr. Rodriguez, and Dr. Pries are the only group of fellowship-trained bariatric and advanced laparoscopic surgeons in Arkansas.

 Not everyone needs the same weight loss procedure.
 That’s why you must talk with your doctor about the surgical option that’s right for you.
 By offering multiple procedures, your surgeon can assure you that your individual needs will be met.
-Dr. Roller, Dr. Kwon, and Dr. Mourot perform three laparoscopic procedures – the Roux-en-Y gastric bypass, the sleeve gastrectomy and the lap gastric banding or LAP-BAND procedure.
-They are well versed and well trained in all three, and can offer you assurance that your health is in the best of hands.
+Dr. Roller, Dr. Kwon, Dr. Dutton, Dr. Rodriguez, and Dr. Pries perform three laparoscopic procedures – the roux-en-y gastric bypass, the sleeve gastrectomy, and the lap gastric banding or LAP-BAND procedure.
+They are well versed and well trained in all three and can offer you the assurance that your health is in the best of hands.
 Click below for more information on our weight loss procedures:

 Weight loss surgery will change your life forever.
 You only get one chance to make this choice, so be sure you make the right one.
 A second opinion for your weight loss procedure is crucial, in order to give you the confidence that you’re making the right decision for you and your future.
-Dr. Roller, Dr. Kwon, and Dr. Mourot take great pride in helping patients make the right choice for their health, and this includes encouraging patients to do their research and ask the big questions.
-They wants to make sure that you’re completely comfortable about surgery and prepared for the new life that awaits!
+Our entire team takes great pride in helping patients make the right choice for their health, and this includes encouraging patients to do their research and ask the big questions.
+They want to make sure that you’re completely comfortable about surgery and prepared for the new life that awaits!